-5.3 Comments by CDWA
+4.3 Comments by CDWA

-Comments were received on June 8, 2021 from Nomellini, Grilli & McDaniel on behalf of CDWA.
+Comments were received on June 29, 2023 from CDWA.

 CDWA urged that no transfer of water for export from the Delta Watershed be allowed unless D-1641 requirements, without temporary urgency changes, are satisfied and that transfers should be subject to adequate evaluation, monitoring, and accounting of diversions.
+CDWA stated that all SWP and CVP agencies involved in the transfer should be signatories on the petition, further analysis is needed to quantify losses from the source of the transferred water, there is a lack of reference to groundwater management plans or compliance with Water Code section 1745.10, and there was failure to meet surplus water demands.